 Learn about definitions, concepts, and conflicts in workplace ethics while gaining personal insight into your own ethical values.

-Students will identify the stages of development in internship or co-op experiences and will learn about ways to maximize the benefits of these learning opportunities.
-This module can be used as an Orientation to internship and co-op courses.
+Students will identify the stages of development in an internship or co-op experience and will learn about ways to maximize the benefits of this type of unique learning opportunity.

 You will come away with and understanding of the meaning of sustainability, recognize and reflect on the effects sustainability has on you as an individual, on UCF, and on a service site, and reflect on and challenge sustainability issues.
 NOTE: Additional modules will be available in the coming months.